Data Project

 Submit your rendered HTML file on Moodle by the deadline.
 Name your file data-project_yourname.html.

-Your document must be fully reproducible — the teacher should be able to re-render it from the source .qmd or .Rmd file and get the same output.
-Include your source file in the submission.
+Your document must be fully reproducible — the teacher should be able to re-render it from the source .qmd file and get the same output.
+Include your source .qmd file in your submission.